 Generally, agreements that aim at or result in restraints of competition are prohibited by antitrust law.
-Certain hardcore restrictions are generally prohibited regardless of the parties' market shares, for example, price-fixing and restricting the geographic areas or categories of customers.
+Certain hardcore restrictions are generally prohibited regardless of the parties' market shares: for example, price-fixing, restricting the geographic areas or categories of customers and - under the new VBER - vertical agreements that have the purpose of preventing buyers or their customers from using the internet effectively for the online sale of goods and services remain unlawful hardcore restrictions (article 4(e) VBER).
 Other hardcore restrictions apply in particular to selective distribution (eg, no restriction of cross-supplies between distributors within a selective distribution system).

 Unless there are hardcore restrictions, a safe harbour is provided by the De Minimis Notice and the VBER.
-However, if one of the parties' market share exceeds 30 per cent, an agreement or concerted practice that restrains competition can only benefit from the efficiency defence of article 101(3) of the TFEU.
+However, if the market share of one of the parties exceeds 30 per cent, an agreement or concerted practice that restrains competition can only benefit from the efficiency defence of article 101(3) of the TFEU.